HubSpot vs lemlist: Features and Pricing Comparison

 The quality of your contact data determines whether your outreach reaches real people or bounces into spam folders.

-HubSpot doesn't provide B2B prospecting data.
+HubSpot does not provide B2B prospecting data.
 The Smart CRM stores whatever you put into it, and Breeze AI enriches records from email threads, call recordings, and web sources.
 The Data Hub connects to external data sources.
-But for net-new contacts, you need a third-party provider.
+For net-new contacts, you need a third-party provider.

 Lemlist includes a 600M+ contact database with waterfall enrichment from 8+ providers, achieving an 80% email found rate.
 Phone numbers are available from five providers at a 77%+ find rate.
 All enrichment is verified and charged via credits ($0.05 per verified email, $0.20 per phone number).

-Intent signals cover website visits, LinkedIn engagement, and hiring activity, though some signals ("company hired a specific role," "contact changed jobs") are still listed as coming soon.
+Intent signals cover website visits, LinkedIn engagement, and hiring activity.
+Several signals including "company hired a specific role" and "contact changed jobs" are still listed as coming soon in the platform.

 ZoomInfo operates at a different scale.
 500M contacts, 135M+ verified phone numbers, 120M direct dials, and 200M+ verified business emails, covering 100M companies globally.

 Buyer Intent tracks signals from 210 million IP-to-Organization pairings and 6 trillion+ new keyword-to-device pairings monthly.
-Guided Intent, exclusive to ZoomInfo, identifies topics historically correlated with deal success rather than requiring manual topic selection.
+Guided Intent, available exclusively through ZoomInfo, identifies topics historically correlated with deal success using your own closed-won data.
+You do not select topics in advance; ZoomInfo surfaces the intent patterns your wins already show.
 Technographics cover 30,000+ technologies across 30+ million companies.

 External validation backs this up: Forrester named ZoomInfo a Leader in Intent Data Providers for B2B, Gartner named it a Leader in ABM Platforms for two consecutive years, and it was the only vendor positioned in Gartner's Customers' Choice quadrant with a 4.7/5.0 rating.